hajimes/mmh3/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to the `mmh3` project.
 We appreciate your support and look forward to your contributions.
-Thank you for your interest in contributing to the `mmh3` project.
-We appreciate your support and look forward to your contributions.

 Please read [README](https://github.com/hajimes/mmh3/blob/master/README.md) to get an overview of the `mmh3` project, and follow our